This post is for you if you’re asking yourself “how much does it cost to elope?!”

 An elopement means getting married on your terms.
 Nothing more, nothing less.

 An elopement is an empowered choice to get married with the activities and people that light you up.
-It’s opting out of traditions that don’t serve you, and creating a timeline for your wedding that feels good and contains what means the most.
+It is opting out of traditions that don’t serve you.
+It is creating a timeline for your wedding that feels good and contains what means the most.

 If you go into your elopement planning thinking “This will save money,” you may bury options that would have made you the absolute happiest, simply because you were in ‘money-saving’ mode: “Elopements mean courthouses, a dress, a few quick pictures, and maybe a bouquet!
 No way can I rent a helicopter!”